JiyuanZhangMath/jiyuanzhangmath.github.io/papers.md

 **Other works**

-1. N. Magyar, J. Verniero, A. Szabo, J. Zhang and T. Van Doorsselaere1.
+1. N. Magyar, J. Verniero, A. Szabo, J. Zhang and T. Van Doorsselaere.
 [Solar wind data analysis aided by synthetic modeling: A better understanding of plasma frame variations from temporal data](https://www.aanda.org/articles/aa/full_html/2024/08/aa48071-23/aa48071-23.html).
 A&A, 688 (2024) A74